wmedrano/wmedrano.dev/content/literate-programs/wills-columnar-format.md

 ### Building and Testing Library {#building-and-testing-library}

 Will's Columnar Format is programmed in Org mode with Rust code blocks.
-Compiling requires Emacs and Cargo, the Rust package manager.
+Compiling requires Emacs text editor and Cargo, the Rust package manager.
 To generate the Rust source code:

 1. Open `wills-columnar-format.org` file in Emacs.
 2. Generate the Rust source code by running: `M-x org-babel-tangle`.